Tin whistle: 19th century

 The modern penny whistle is indigenous to Great Britain and Ireland, in particular to England, when factory-made "tin whistles" were produced by Robert Clarke from 1840 to 1889 in Manchester, and later New Moston, England.
 Down to 1900, they were also marketed as "Clarke London Flageolets" or "Clarke Flageolets".
 The whistle's fingering system is similar to that of the six-hole, "simple system Irish flutes" ("simple" in comparison to Boehm system flutes).
 The six-hole, diatonic system is also used on baroque flutes, and was of course well-known before Robert Clarke began producing his tin whistles.
 Clarke's first whistle, the Meg, was pitched in high A, and was later made in other keys suitable for Victorian parlour music.
 The company showed the whistles in The Great Exhibition of 1851.
 The Clarke tin whistle is voiced somewhat on an organ-pipe with a flattened tube forming the lip of the fipple mouthpiece, and is usually made from rolled tin sheet or brass.
 They were mass-produced and widespread due to their relative affordability.

 As the penny whistle was generally considered a toy, it has been suggested that children or street musicians were paid a penny by those who heard them playing the whistle.
 However, in reality, the instrument was so called because it could be purchased for a penny.
 The name "tin-whistle" was also coined as early as 1825 but neither the tin whistle nor the penny whistle name seems to have been common until the 20th century.
 The instrument became popular in several musical traditions, namely: English, Scottish, Irish and American traditional music.

 Due to its affordability, the tin whistle was a popular household instrument, as ubiquitous as the harmonica.
 In the second half of the 19th century, some flute manufacturers such as Barnett Samuel and Joseph Wallis also sold whistles.
-These had a cylindrical brass tube.
+These had cylindrical brass tubes.
 Like many old whistles, they had lead fipple plugs, and since lead is poisonous, caution should be exercised before playing an old whistle.

 Low whistle

 While whistles have most often been produced in higher pitches, the "low" whistle has historically been produced.
-The Museum of Fine Arts, Boston, has in its collection an example of a 19th-century low whistle from the Galpin collection.
+The Museum of Fine Arts, Boston, in the United States, has in its collection an example of a 19th-century low whistle from the Galpin collection.